An easy pregnancy workout

 - Stand with your feet hip-width apart and your toes, knees and hips facing forwards.

-- Zip up and slowly lift yourself up onto your toes, feeling the muscles in your lower legs working.
+- Tighten your abdominal muscles and slowly lift yourself up onto your toes, feeling the muscles in your lower legs working.

 - You can lightly hold onto a worktop or the back of a chair to help you balance.

-- Hold for a count of three and slowly lower yourself back down.
+- Hold for a count of 3 and slowly lower yourself back down.

 Repeat 15 to 20 times, rest for 30 seconds, and then do another 15 to 20.